 Nuts and your heart: Eating nuts for heart health

-Eating nuts helps your heart.
-Discover how walnuts, almonds and other nuts help lower your cholesterol when eaten as part of a balanced diet.By Mayo Clinic Staff
+Discover how walnuts, almonds and other nuts can help lower cholesterol when eaten as part of a balanced diet.By Mayo Clinic Staff

-Eating nuts as part of a healthy diet can be good for your heart.
-Nuts, which contain unsaturated fatty acids and other nutrients, are a great snack food, too.
-They're inexpensive, easy to store and easy to pack when you're on the go.
+Eating nuts as part of a healthy diet may be good for the heart.
+Nuts contain unsaturated fatty acids and other nutrients.
+And they're a great snack food — inexpensive, easy to store and easy to pack when you're on the go.

-Besides being packed with protein, most nuts contain at least some of these heart-healthy substances:
+Nuts are a good source of protein.
+Most nuts also contain at least some of these heart-healthy substances:

 - Unsaturated fats.
 It's not entirely clear why, but it's thought that the "good" fats in nuts — both monounsaturated and polyunsaturated fats — lower bad cholesterol levels.